w3f/polkadot-wiki/docs/general/how-to-dyor.md

 But not all projects that build a chain using [Substrate](https://substrate.io) aim to become a parachain.
-Some use it simply because of its infrastructure to build their customised chain, without any plans to connect to the Relay Chain.
+Some use it simply because of its infrastructure to build their customised chain, without any plans to connect to the relay chain.
 And other projects may aim to become a parachain only on Kusama or directly on Polkadot.

 However, building a potential parachain is not the only way to build on Polkadot and expand its ecosystem.
-A project might aim to build a DeFi platform on a parachain, launch a stablecoin or other token on the Asset Hub, build a decentralized exchange, or any other dApp that one might think of, without ever touching the Relay Chain.
+A project might aim to build a DeFi platform on a parachain, launch a stablecoin or other token on the Asset Hub, build a decentralized exchange, or any other dApp that one might think of, without ever touching the relay chain.

 But in all of those cases, their plans to build on Polkadot whatever they may be, should be clearly stated on their site and in their documentation.
 Most importantly, you should look for an